EXPRESSCLUSTER/SCSI-PR/Windows Setup.md

 12. Start the cluster from the **Cluster WebUI**.
 In EXPRESSCLUSTER X v4.2, click on the icon with the solid black triangle under the cluster name.
 -----

-# Other
+# Common Tasks
-## Returning a server to the cluster in the WebUI
+## Return a server to the cluster in the WebUI
 Whenever a server in the cluster is rebooted, it will return in a suspended or isolated state.
 It will need to be manually returned to the cluster.
 1. From the **Status** tab in **Operation mode** expand the **Server** label to the left to show the available server operations.
 2. The suspended server will be in red.
 Click on the icon of the arrow that curves upward to "**Recover server**".